All Episodes

 unidentified

-The day of days for America.
+The day of days for America and her allies.

 Crowds before the White House await the announcement from the president that the Japs have surrendered unconditionally.